AB Living Trusts and AB Disclaimer Trusts

 Drawbacks of the AB Trust

 If the surviving spouse is the trustee of Trust A, then she will have a few duties to perform when her spouse dies.
-When a standard AB trust is created, the surviving spouse must divide trust property into the respective trusts — new title documents must be prepared and the surviving spouse must obtain a taxpayer ID number for Trust A, maintain accurate financial records, and file an annual income tax return for Trust A. Usually an estate lawyer or accountant will be needed to determine how to best to divide the couple's assets into the 2 trusts.
+When a standard AB trust is created, the surviving spouse must divide trust property into the respective trusts — new title documents must be prepared and the surviving spouse must get a taxpayer ID number for Trust A, maintain accurate financial records, and file an annual income tax return for Trust A. Usually an estate lawyer or accountant will be needed to determine how to best to divide the couple's assets into the 2 trusts.

 Records must be kept describing how the surviving spouse is using the property in Trust A. Administrative expenses must be paid.
 The surviving spouse must also keep 2 sets of books and records — one for her own property and one for Trust A property.

 One problem with AB trusts is the potential conflict of interest between the surviving spouse and the trust beneficiaries, especially if the surviving spouse invades the principal for health, education, support, or maintenance, which could consume much of the principal or even all of it, leaving nothing for the beneficiaries.
-Conflict could also arise if the surviving spouse becomes incapacitated, and one of the beneficiaries assumes control as trustee, since the beneficiary may prefer preserving principal over providing support for the surviving spouse who is nearing the end of her life.
+Conflict could also arise if the surviving spouse becomes incapacitated, and 1 of the beneficiaries assumes control as trustee, since the beneficiary may prefer preserving principal over providing support for the surviving spouse who is nearing the end of her life.

 Terminating an AB Trust